 - 1. Matriculate to an institution of higher education with an approved or comparable program within 3 years after completing the approved secondary program - 2.
+Successfully complete secondary course and earn a qualifying score of 77 or higher on the corresponding End of Course examination - 3.
 Successfully complete secondary course and earn a qualifying score of 64 or higher on the corresponding end-of-course examination to earn 2 semesters of college credit for CTCF006 and 3 semester hours of college credit for CTCF008..